hellflame/argparse/README.md

 hello hellflame
 ```

-a few points:
+A few points:

 1. `DisableHelp` only avoid `-h/--help` flag to register to parser, but the `help` is still fully functional
-2. if keep `DisableDefaultShowHelp` to be false, where there is no argument, the `help` function will still show up
+2. If keep `DisableDefaultShowHelp` to be false, where there is no argument, the `help` function will still show up
-3. after the manual call of `parser.PrintHelp()` , program goes on
+3. After the manual call of `parser.PrintHelp()` , program goes on
-4. notice the order of usage array, it's mostly the order of creating arguments
+4. Notice the order of usage array, it's mostly the order of creating arguments

 ### Supported Arguments